da-nial/AI-Search-Algorithms/README.md

 # RoboPush: Navigating a Board Game with Search Algorithms

-This project implements three search algorithms, Iterative Deepening Search (IDS), Bidirectional Breadth-First Search ( BBFS), and A* algorithm, to solve a simple board game where a robot must push an object (a pat of butter) to a destination (a plate) while avoiding fixed obstacles.
+This project implements three search algorithms, Iterative Deepening Search (IDS), Bidirectional Breadth-First Search ( BBFS), and A* algorithm from scratch, to solve a simple board game where a robot must push an object (a pat of butter) to a destination (a plate) while avoiding fixed obstacles.

 ![Sample Problem](docs/sample.png)

 In the figure above, R represents the Robot, B's represent the butters, and P's represent the plates.
-Light brown cells have a cost of 1, and dark brown cells have a cost of 2.
+Brown cells have a cost of 1, and red cells have a cost of 2.

 ## Solution Algorithms

 - **IDS Algorithm**: An iterative graph searching strategy that combines the benefits of Depth-First Search (DFS) and Breadth-First Search (BFS) while using less memory in each iteration.
 - **Bidirectional BFS**: A graph search algorithm that runs two simultaneous searches, one forward from the initial state and one backward from the goal, stopping when the two meet.
-This approach is often faster than traditional BFS.
+This approach is often faster than the traditional BFS.
 - **A* Algorithm**: A search algorithm that finds the shortest path between an initial and a final point by combining actual and estimated costs using an admissible heuristic.